-Non-Profit: The organization may be public or private, must be non-profit and tax exempt as certified by the IRS.
+Non-Profit: The organization may be public or private but must be non-profit and tax exempt as certified by the IRS.

-Non-Political: The Work-Study job must be directly supervised and may not involve the employee in political activities which include working for a candidate for public office or an elected official, working on a political campaign, or lobbying on the federal, state, or local level.
+Non-Political: The Work-Study job may not involve the employee in political activities which include working for a candidate for public office or an elected official, working on a political campaign, or lobbying on the federal, state, or local level.

 Non-Religious: The work may not involve constructing, operating, or maintaining any part of a building used for religious worship or sectarian instruction.